purton-tech/barricade/README.md

 * Small high performance Docker container built with Rust.
 * Configure with environment variables.
 * Works well as a Kubernetes side car.
-* Works with envoy proxy as an auth module.
+* Works with envoy proxy as an [external auth filter](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/ext_authz/v3/ext_authz.proto).
 * Encrypted Mode - Generates ECDH and ECDSA keys client side.
 Uses a similar technique to Bitwarden but upgraded.
 * Session state is stored client side in secure HTTP only cookies which are not accessible by JavaScript.
 * Client side session state is encrypted with AES-GCM and additional data.